Shadow986/printf/README.md

 After the loop ends, the function calls  `_putchar`  with the argument  `-1`  to flush any remaining characters in the buffer.

 Finally, it ends by cleaning up the  `va_list`  and returns the total count of characters printed.

+# Printf-like Program

+This program implements a printf-like function that handles non-custom conversion specifiers.
+It includes functions to handle length modifiers, field width, precision, and flag characters.

+## File Structure

+The program consists of the following files:

+10. precision.c : Contains the  handle_precision  function that handles precision for non-custom conversion specifiers.
+8. print_handle_length_modifiers.c : Contains the  handle_length_modifiers  function that handles length modifiers for non-custom conversion specifiers.
+11. handle_zero_flag.c : Contains the  handle_zero_flag  function that handles the '0' flag character for non-custom conversion specifiers.
+12. handle_minus_flag.c : Contains the  handle_minus_flag  function that handles the '-' flag character for non-custom conversion specifiers.
+9. handle_field_width.c : Contains the  handle_field_width  function that handles the field width for non-custom conversion specifiers.

+## Functionality

+8. **Handle Length Modifiers**: The  handle_length_modifiers  function handles the length modifiers 'l' and 'h' for non-custom conversion specifiers.
+It sets the appropriate flag in the  flags_t  structure.

+9. **Handle Field Width**: The  handle_field_width  function handles the field width for non-custom conversion specifiers.
+It retrieves the field width from the format string and performs the necessary actions based on the conversion specifier.

+10. **Handle Precision**: The  handle_precision  function handles the precision for non-custom conversion specifiers.
+It retrieves the precision value from the format string and performs the necessary actions based on the conversion specifier.

+11. **Handle 0 Flag Character**: The  handle_zero_flag  function handles the '0' flag character for non-custom conversion specifiers.
+It sets the appropriate flag in the  flags_t  structure.

+12. **Handle - Flag Character**: The  handle_minus_flag  function handles the '-' flag character for non-custom conversion specifiers.
+It sets the appropriate flag in the  flags_t  structure.

+## Usage

+To use the functions provided in this program, include the necessary header files and call the respective functions as needed.
+Make sure to pass the required arguments and handle the return values appropriately.